-- the names of model parameters also accept the internal indices of these model parameters.
-The index is the order in which the parameter names appear in the par_name list or as they appear in the output of the details() method; - a sequence of integers, floats and/or strings will accept (almost) any formatting including most special characters as separators as long as they do not have any meaning (like a dot for floats or valid escape sequences for strings).
+- the names of model parameters also accepts the internal indices of these model parameters.
+The index is the order in which the parameter names appear in the par_name list or as they appear in the output of the details() method; - a parameter/sample set will accept a 1D/2D array-like or a dict of sample(s).
+As with the previous rule, the columns in an array-like are in the order in which the parameter names appear in the par_name list; - a sequence of integers, floats and/or strings will accept (almost) any formatting including most special characters as separators as long as they do not have any meaning (like a dot for floats or valid escape sequences for strings).
 Keep in mind that providing '1e3' (or equivalent) will be converted to 1000.0, as per Python standards;